 Accents and special characters

-The main difference comes to those little elements which can change a user’s mind.
-Anyway, thanks for reading.
-There is nothing more valuable than a user’s reviews about the app, so please share your views down below and share the knowledge with other users reading this blog post.
+Nothing is more valuable than a user’s reviews about the app, so please share your views below and share the knowledge with other users reading this blog post.